goauthentik/authentik/website/docs/security/security-hardening.md

 However, for further hardening compliant to the NIST Guidelines, consider

 -   setting the length of the password to a minimum of 15 characters, and
--   enabling the "Check haveibeenpwned.com" blocklist comparison
+-   enabling the "Check haveibeenpwned.com" blocklist comparison (note that this cannot be used on Air-gapped instances)

 For further options, see [Password policy](../customize/policies/index.md#password-policy).